 Log in to Brightspace with your MyCarletonOne credentials.

-Click on your course under My Courses.
+Click on the course tile under the My Courses widget.

 Under Table of Contents in the left sidebar, click on the module or submodulewhere you would like the HTML Template to be located.